BerensRWU/FusionComplexYOLO/README.md

 #### Steps
 1. Install all requirements
-1. Download or clone this repo by using ```git clone https://github.com/BerensRWU/AstyxComplexYOLOv4/``` in the terminal.
 1. Save the Astyx dataset in the folder ```dataset```.(See Section Astyx HiRes).
 1. Download the weights for the RADAR and LiDAR detector from the moodle page of the Lecture.